mharen/mharen.github.io/_posts/2011/2011-07-18-fixing-my-hipster-dryer.md

 **Sarah said on 2011-07-18**

-Love it :)  But, um, how is the dryer a &quot;hipster&quot;?
-Is this where you said, &quot;oh, it used to be cool&quot;? ;)
+Love it :)  But, um, how is the dryer a "hipster"?
+Is this where you said, "oh, it used to be cool"? ;)

 Also, you don't fold laundry.
 Don't lie.
 But I love you anyway :)